 Let $C$ be such that $C'>C>0$.
-Note that for fixed $n$ the possible values of $\alphab$ are polynomially many.
 By Markov's inequality, we obtain $Z_G\big(\widehat{T}\big)\leq \exp(-Cn)\exp(\Psi n)$ with probability $1-o(1)$.
 This establishes the first part.
 For the second part, the upper bounds follow from Markov's inequality by the same token.
-The lower bounds follow from Lemma~\ref{lem:smallgraph} and the observation that at the disordered/ordered critical activity $\Bp$ the expectations of $Z_G^{u},Z_G^{\m_1},\hdots,Z_G^{\m_q}$ are within a polynomial factor of $\exp(n\Psi)$.
+The lower bounds follow from Lemma~\ref{lem:smallgraph} and the observation that at the disordered/ordered critical activity $\Bp$ the expectations of $Z_G^{\u},Z_G^{\m_1},\hdots,Z_G^{\m_q}$ are within a polynomial factor of $\exp(n\Psi)$.
 By a simple union bound we can thus ensure all the properties stated with probability $1-o(1)$, as desired. \end{proof}

-Having established Lemma~\ref{lem:weak}, we are ready to start arguing about the empirical distribution of edges.
+Having established Lemma~\ref{lem:weak}, we are ready to start arguing about the empirical distribution of edges, more precisely, the fraction of edges in $G$ whose endpoints are assigned colors $i,j$ for configurations $\sigma\in \widehat{U},\widehat{M}$.
 The rough idea is as follows.
 Fix an arbitrary $\alphab\in \triangle_q$.
-In Section~\ref{sec:defer-prelim}, we established that $\Psi_1(\alphab)=\max_{\x}\Phi_1(\alphab,\x)=(\Delta-1)f_1(\alphab)+\Delta\max_{\x}g_1(\x)$, where the latter maximization is over $\x$ which satisfy the constraints \eqref{eq:constraintfirst}.
-Since $g_1(\x)$ is concave in the convex region it is defined, this maximum is attained for a unique vector $\x$, which from here on we shall denote by $\x_{\alphab}$.
-Essentially by the same line of arguments as in the proof of Lemma~\ref{lem:weak}, all the contribution to the first moment $\E_\Gc[Z^{\alphab}_G]$ comes by $\x$ which are close to $\x^{*}_{\alphab}$.
-Thus, by Markov's inequality, if $\x$ is constrained to be sufficiently far away from $\x^{*}_{\alphab}$, with probability $1-o(1)$ over the choice of the graph these empirical edge distributions will appear with exponentially low probability.
-We are thus left to argue that for $\x$ close to $\x^{*}_{\alphab}$, the actual contribution is close to its expectation.
-But for a graph satisfying Lemma~\ref{lem:weak} this is immediately guaranteed, since we know a very good lower bound on the restricted partition function which matches its expectation up to a polynomial factor.
+In Section~\ref{sec:defer-prelim}, we established that $\Psi_1(\alphab)=\max_{\x}\Upsilon_1(\alphab,\x)=(\Delta-1)f_1(\alphab)+\Delta\max_{\x}g_1(\x)$, where the latter maximization is over $\x$ which satisfy the constraints \eqref{eq:constraintfirst}.
+Since $g_1(\x)$ is strictly concave in the convex region it is defined, this maximum is attained for a unique vector $\x$, which from here on we shall denote by $\x_{\alphab}$.
+Essentially by the same line of arguments as in the proof of Lemma~\ref{lem:weak}, all the contribution to the first moment $\E_\Gc[Z^{\alphab}_G]$ comes from those $\x$ which are close to $\x_{\alphab}$.
+Thus, by Markov's inequality and the lower bounds of Lemma~\ref{lem:weak}, if $\x$ is sufficiently far away from $\x_{\alphab}$, with probability $1-o(1)$ over the choice of the graph $G$, the empirical edge distribution of a configuration $\sigma\sim \mu_G$ will equal $\x$ with exponentially small probability.
+We are thus left to argue that for those $\x$ close to $\x_{\alphab}$, the actual contribution to $Z^{\alphab}_G$ from configurations with edge empirical distribution $\x$ is close to its expectation.
+But for a graph satisfying Lemma~\ref{lem:weak} this is immediately guaranteed, since we know a lower bound on $Z^{\alphab}_G$ which matches its expectation up to a polynomial factor.